Skip to main content

 New Jersey Voting Guide

-Find answers to your questions about voting in FindLaw's New Jersey Voter Guide.
-On this page you will find information about voter eligibility, voter registration, required voter identification, and registration deadlines.
-You will also find links to help you locate your polling place and information about how to vote in person or by absentee ballot, as well as special accommodations for Iowa voters with disabilities.
+Welcome to FindLaw’s New Jersey Voter Guide.
+This page provides information about voter eligibility, registration, required voter identification, and registration deadlines.
+You will also find links to help you locate your polling place, election information about how to vote in person or by absentee ballot, and unique accommodations for voters with disabilities.

 Am I eligible to vote in New Jersey?

-In New Jersey, you are eligible to vote if:
+In New Jersey, you are eligible to register to vote if:

 • You’re a U.S. Citizen